bbartling/ot-lan-rest-server/README.md

 $ python rpc-server.py --host 0.0.0.0 --port 8080  --debug
 ```

-## Example args to run app on http with setting Basic Auth username and password.
+## Example args to run app on http with setting Basic Auth username for the app of `myusername` and password of `mypassword`.
+Default app username and pass is `admin` and `secret` which should be changed for security purposes.

 ```bash
 $ python rpc-server.py --basic-auth-username=myusername --basic-auth-password=mypassword
 ```